raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## Authorization
 - Once a user has access to a cluster through authentication, we control authorization by specifying what that user can do
 - An example is not allowing a developer to delete nodes on a cluster
-- Kubernetes supports several authentication mechanisms: Node, ABAC, RBAC and Webhooks
+- Kubernetes supports several authentication mechanisms: Node, ABAC(Attribute based authorization), RBAC(RoleBAC) and Webhooks
-- Node-based authorization allows privileges for the Kubelet to work on its resources
+- **Node-based authorization** allows privileges for the Kubelet to work on its resources
-- ABAC is attribute-based authoritzation, which allows a certain user to use a set of permissions defined by a policy.
+- **ABAC is attribute-based authoritzation**, which allows a certain user to use a set of permissions defined by a policy.
 This is done for each user or group, and each time we make changes to it we need to restart the kube-apiserver
-- RBAC associates permissions to a specific role and we assign the users and groups to the role, and when a role is modified it is immediately applied to all users associated to it
+- **RBAC** associates permissions to a specific role and we assign the users and groups to the role, and when a role is modified it is immediately applied to all users associated to it
-- Webhook allows external authorization management with third party tools like OpenPolicyAgent
+- **Webhook** allows external authorization management with third party tools like OpenPolicyAgent
 - If not specified Kubernetes is set to always allow requests
-- On the kube-apiserver configuration file we specify a list of authorization managers, and a request will follow them in order.
-If a request is denied, it jumps to the next authorization validator in the chain
+- **On the kube-apiserver configuration file we specify a list of authorization managers, and a request will follow them in order.
+If a request is denied, it jumps to the next authorization validator in the chain**

 ## Role-Based Access controls
 - Roles are objects defined in Kubernetes